team401/2024-Robot-Code/README.md

 ## Intake

 ## Scoring
-The scoring control flow is separated into two subsystems (shooter & aimer).
+The scoring subsystem has one state machine that controls both the aimer and the shooter.
+Below is a past version with two separate control flows.

 ### Shooter
 <br>